-Clinton-Ukraine collusion possibility 'incredible,' will be reviewed, Trump says
+Clinton-Ukraine collusion allegations 'big' and 'incredible,' will be reviewed, Trump says

 FOX NEWS EXCLUSIVE: INTERNAL FBI TEXTS MESSAGES SUGGEST FBI WANTED TO MONITOR TRUMP TEAM DURING INTEL BRIEFINGS

-"I defer to the attorney general, and we'll see what he says about it," Trump told Hannity.
+"I would imagine [Barr] would want to see this," Trump said, referring to the results of Ukraine's probe into possible Clinton-Ukraine collusion.
+"I would certainly defer to the attorney general, and we'll see what he says about it.
+He calls 'em straight."

+Trump added: "It sounds like big stuff, very interesting with Ukraine.
+I just spoke with the new president a while ago, and congratulated him. ...
+But that sounds like big, big stuff, and I'm not surprised."

 Trump also unloaded on former FBI officials Peter Strzok and Lisa Page, following a Fox News report earlier in the day concerning newly revealed internal text messages between the two.